-Cambridge IGCSE Food & Nutrition is accepted by universities and employers as proof of knowledge and understanding of food and nutrition.
-Successful Cambridge IGCSE Food & Nutrition candidates gain lifelong skills, including:
+Cambridge O Level Food & Nutrition is accepted by universities and employers as proof of knowledge and understanding of food and nutrition.
+Successful Cambridge O Level Food & Nutrition candidates gain lifelong skills, including:

-- an understanding of nutrition and of health problems related to diet - an understanding of how socio-economic factors affect diet - an awareness of how eating patterns and dietary needs depend on age and social group - an awareness of how the position of the consumer differs in developed and less-developed economies - the ability to assess the effectiveness and validity of claims made by advertisers - aesthetic and social sensitivity to dietary patterns - an interest in the creative aspect and enjoyment of food - skills necessary for food preparation and food preservation
+- an understanding of nutrition and of health problems related to diet - an understanding of how socio-economic factors affect diet - an awareness of how eating patterns and dietary needs depend on age and social group - an awareness of how the position of the consumer differs in developed and less-developed economies - the ability to assess the effectiveness and validity of claims made by advertisers - aesthetic and social sensitivity to dietary patterns - an interest in the creative aspect and enjoyment of food

-- the ability to organise and manage family food resources and to use food resources effectively in everyday life - knowledge of safety and hygiene requirements.
+- skills necessary for food preparation and food preservation - the ability to organise and manage family food resources and to use food resources effectively in everyday life - knowledge of safety and hygiene requirements.

-Cambridge IGCSE Food & Nutrition is an ideal foundation for further study at Cambridge International A Level, and the skills learnt can also be used in other areas of study and in everyday life.
-See www.cambridgeinternational.org for a full list of the qualifications you can take.
+Cambridge O Level Food & Nutrition is an ideal foundation for further study at Cambridge International A Level, and the skills learnt can also be used in other areas of study and in everyday life.